canonical/launchpad-manual/docs/user/explanation/teams/team-branches.rst

 .. include:: /includes/important_not_revised_help.rst

-The combination of git hosting and teams gives you a very powerful capability to collaborate on code.
+The combination of Git hosting and teams gives you a very powerful capability to collaborate on code.
 Essentially, you can push a branch into a shared space, and anyone on that team can then commit to the branch.